couchbase/couchbase-lite-core/docs/BLIP Protocol.md

 A message is encoded into binary data, prior to being broken into frames, as follows:

+1. First the properties are encoded.
   1. The properties are written out in pairs as alternating key and value strings.
 Each string is in C format: UTF-8 characters ending with a NUL byte.
 There is no padding.
   2. Certain common strings are abbreviated using a hardcoded dictionary.
-The abbreviations are strings consisting of a single control character (the ascii value of the character is the index of the string in the dictionary, starting at 1.)
-The current dictionary can be found in BLIPProperties.m in the reference implementation.
+The abbreviations are strings consisting of a single control character: the ascii value of the character is the index of the string in the dictionary, starting at 1.
+(The current dictionary can be found in BLIPProperties.m in the reference implementation.)
+For example, the string `Profile` is encoded as the single byte `0x01`.
+2. Then the message is encoded:
-3. The total length in bytes of the encoded properties is prepended to the property data as an unsigned **[varint](http://techoverflow.net/blog/2013/01/25/efficiently-encoding-variable-length-integers-in-cc/)**. **Important Note:** If there are no properties, the length (zero) still needs to be written!
+  1. The encoded message begins with the length in bytes of the encoded properties, as an unsigned **[varint](http://techoverflow.net/blog/2013/01/25/efficiently-encoding-variable-length-integers-in-cc/)**. **Important Note:** If there are no properties, the length (zero) still needs to be written!
-5. The body is appended to the property data.
+  2. After that come the encoded properties (if any).
+  3. Then comes the message body.
+(It doesn't need a delimiter; it ends at the end of the final frame.)
-4. If the message's "compressed" flag is set, the body is compressed using the gzip "deflate" algorithm.
+    * If the message's "compressed" flag is set, the body (but not properties) is compressed using the gzip "deflate" algorithm.

 ### 3.6.
 Framing

 Frames — chunks of messages — are what is actually sent to the transport.
 Each frame needs a header to identify it to the reader.
-The header consists of the _request number_ and the _frame flags_, each encoded as an unsigned **[varint](http://techoverflow.net/blog/2013/01/25/efficiently-encoding-variable-length-integers-in-cc/)**
+The header consists of the _request number_ and the _frame flags_, each encoded as an unsigned **[varint](http://techoverflow.net/blog/2013/01/25/efficiently-encoding-variable-length-integers-in-cc/)**.

+>**Note:** The frame flags are currently always written as a single byte.
+The encoding is defined as a varint to leave room for future expansion.
+If a flag with value 0x80 or higher is ever defined, then flags may encode to two bytes.

 The Request Number is the serial number of the request, as described above.
 (A reply frame uses the serial number of the request that it's a reply to.)